aboamare/vrgp-specifications/Protocol specification.md

 ![Vessel from abaft](./images/from_abaft_path.svg)

-__simulation__ the object MAY have a _similation_ property that when present SHOULD have a value of "true".
+__simulation__ the object MAY have a _simulation_ property that when present SHOULD have a value of "true".
 This property MUST be included, and the value MUST be "true" whenever the vessel is a (computer) simulation, is not observed in the real world, may operate in a different time frame, etc.

 ### 3.2. streams